Frequently Asked Questions

 How long are the sessions?

 The initial face to face consultation is 90 minutes, thereafter the sessions are 60 minutes unless otherwise stated.
+Sessions for younger children may vary and I will discuss these with you ( Session charges will be reduced if the sessions are shorter for children).

 What is your cancellation policy?